 Imports are one of the most important components affecting the gross domestic product (GDP) and balance of payments, the reduction of which compared to exports, leads to an improvement in the trade balance and thus increase production and economic growth.
-The purpose of this study is to estimate and compare the elasticities of import demand in two approaches, the import demand function and the balance of payments constrained growth (BPCG) model, that has not been used to calculate income elasticity in previous studies.
-According to the price and income effects on imports, economic planners, can able to pay attention to the factors affecting income and prices, in order to increasing the competitiveness of domestic products, improve balance of payments and achievement to sustainable economic growth.
+The purpose of this study is to estimate and compare the elasticities of import demand in two approaches, the import demand function and the balance of payments constrained growth (BPCG) model, that first was proposed by Thirlwall A. P(1979).
+According to this model, economic growth is related to the growth of exports and income elasticity of import demand in the long run, and is approximately equal to the ratio of export growth to income elasticity of import demand, which is known as the dynamic multiplication factor of Harrod trade.
+In this model, economic growth is sustainable only when the growing demand for imports finance with export earnings; therefore economic growth is limited to the balance of payments.
+The experimental validity of the Thirlwall model has been tested in different countries in the last three decades.
+Also, most experimental studies confirm the validity of this model.
+BPCG model has not been used to calculate income elasticity in previous studies.

+Given that countries tend to increase exports and limit imports in order to improve balance of payments and increase economic growth, identifying and measuring effective factors of imports can be useful in this regard.
 Figure (1) shows the gross domestic product (GDP), exports of goods and services and imports in Iran, to the fixed price 2004 during the period 1976 to 2018.
 As can be seen, the GDP trend has been in line with trend of exports and imports.